-Operating without an approved helmet increases your chances of a severe head injury or death in the event of an accident.
+Operating without an approved helmet increases your chances of a severe head injury or

 Operating without eye protection can result in an accident and increases your chances of a severe injury in the event of an accident.

 Operating without protective clothing increases your chances of severe injury in the event of an accident.